joekelley120/narmax-matlab-neural-network-toolbox/README.md

 ## Project Layout:
 * **Training Files:**
 Contains examples for training NARX and NARMAX in MATLAB for time-series modeling on real-life data.
-Link to the training examples are shown below.

     | Example Files: |
     | ------------- |